AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ### Manually add persona

-You can manually add persona details, instead of uploading existing persona documents, to populate a new [persona](personas.md) in GenStudio for Performance Marketers.
+You can manually add persona details, instead of uploading existing persona documents, to populate a new [persona](personas.md).

 **To manually add a persona**: